Machika1110/RE4M/README.md

-# RE4M
+# RE4M (Random Exercises for mathmatics)
-application of math questions
+This is the application based on Python & Tkinter for outputting randomly math questions.
+Math questions are included in "Questions."
+Answers are included in "ANSWER.txt"

 ## install modules
 The following modules are need for pyinstaller